-Importing processed food and food appliances (including food ware and food utensils): free of charge and processing time is one working day.
+- Importing processed food and food appliances (including food ware and food utensils): free of charge and processing time is one working day. - Importing animal feed: free of charge and processing time is one working day.

 2. Comply with Food Legislation